gertstulp/FertNet/README.md

 network data.
 The data was collected through the LISS (Longitudinal Internet studies for the Social Sciences) panel, and can be downloaded from <https://www.dataarchive.lissdata.nl/study_units/view/1377>.
-The data is free, but requires registration.
+The data is freely available, but requires registration.

 The aim of the **Social Networks and Fertility Data** was to collect personal network data from a representative sample of Dutch women.
 758